beratiyilik/ts-data-structures/README.md

 ## Current Status

 The project is still in the development phase.
-Currently, the following data structures have been implemented:
+Currently, the following data structures and helper functions have been implemented:

 - Stack
 - Queue